 - Can I process transactions involving a power of attorney?

 - Once transactions are lodged and finalised in DOL, can they be cancelled?

 - When can I lodge an objection for DOL transactions?

-- DOL weekend access is available 9am-5pm except when otherwise advised by the State Revenue Office.
+Duties Online is available from 7am–10pm Monday to Friday, and 9am–5pm on the weekend, unless otherwise advised by the State Revenue Office.

 A DOL user can calculate a DOL transaction instantly online.

 While a complex DOL transaction can be lodged and settled electronically, it requires a State Revenue Office assessor to manually review and calculate the duty payable.
 Complex DOL transactions must be lodged with us at least 30 days prior to settlement.